Garvit1809/Garuda-Hack/README.md

 ## What it does
-MauKerja is a web application where students can get job opportunities and can learn and prepare through free resources.
+The aim of MauKerja is to provide top quality education and guidance along with the job opportunities.
+It is a web application where students can get **Job/Internship opportunities** and can learn and prepare through **free Resources**.
 We also provide mentorship facilities where experienced folk can become	**Mentors** and guide others in achieving their goals.
+You can also host **Events** like Hackathons, workshops , seminars.

 ## How we built it
-lvjkj fvk vkkvf

 ## Challenges we ran into